 2. Avoid foreign ATM fees whenever possible.

 Open a free Charles Schwab bank credit card that will reimburse foreign ATM fees.
-Apply some months ahead of the date of your trip to ensure you are approved in time and receive the card before your departure date.
+Check out N26 of Revolut if Charles Schwann doesn’t work for you.
+Apply some months or weeks ahead of the date of your trip to ensure you are approved in time and receive the card before your departure date.

 3. If, for any reason, you can’t avoid foreign ATM fees with Charles Schwab Bank or another applicable option, then only take out money when absolutely necessary.

 In European cities, it will probably make the most sense to take cash out of the ATM only once during your trip, if at all.
 Most “developed” cities take cards for payment, and it’s usually the most secure option anyway.
 In countries less developed, in order to avoid foreign ATM fees, aim to take out larger amounts of money from an ATM only once (if you feel comfortable enough to do so), and use cards almost exclusively, whenever possible.

 4. Ask your bank if they reimburse foreign ATM and foreign exchange fees.

 While Charles Schwab automatically reimburses the foreign fees you acquire abroad, some other banks will reimburse you after you ask.

 5. Opt for free tours instead of paid.

 Many times these tours will be just as, if not more, worthwhile.
 Try freecitytour.com, freetour.com, freewalkingtour.com, or use my good friend Google to search for free tours in your desired city.

 Many Airbnbs and private hostel rooms are just as good as a nice hotel room, and in some cases even better.
 The perks and drawbacks vary with the price and destination, but with the huge range of rented-out homes and the plethora of hostels in a growing worldwide traveling culture, you should have no problem finding something that is both cost-effective and hits the mark in terms of comfort.